jbakams/slimebot-volleyball/README.md

-# 3D-slimevolley
+# 3D-slimevolley:

-3D gym environments for training RL agents to play the slimevolley ball game simulated in Webots
+This repository contains 3d versions of the slimevolleygym using Webots for the simulation.
+We added a dimension in the slimevolleygym environment and kept the same settings to see if agents will still be able to learn to master the game